 - Where the student has arrived or has resided in Australia, it is the responsibility of the student to claim the OSHC refund from their insurer directly.

-A student who has paid any tuition fees for a study period for course other than an English language course, and gives written notice of a withdrawal or an inability to study, before the census date (31 March or 31 August), will be entitled to a refund of tuition fees paid for the study period, less any non-refundable deposit, as set out in the student's written agreement (signed Letter of Offer)
+A student who has paid any tuition fees for a study period for course other than an English language course and gives written notice of a withdrawal or an inability to study before the census date, will be entitled to a refund of tuition fees paid for the study period, less any non-refundable deposit, as set out in the student's written agreement (signed Letter of Offer).

 Where a student's enrolment has been cancelled for non-payment of tuition fees, the student will be entitled to a refund of any partial payment made less any non-refundable deposit, as set out in the student's written agreement (signed Letter of Offer).

 Any application fee paid will not be refunded, where:

 - Australian Government authorities refuse to grant a student visa; or